lcltopismine/IRDM2016/README.md

 main() can be run directly.

 ### gradientboosting.py
-This code runs a gradient boosting regression model to predict load values.
+This code runs a gradient boosting regression to predict load values.

 Requirements: SKLearn, matplotlib.